-Outfall 073: Impaired waters monitoring was discontinued for Thallium.
+Outfall 075: Impaired waters monitoring for Total Aroclors (PCBs) and Thallium were discontinued.

 SECTION 3: STORMWATER CONTROL MEASURES

 3.1 Minimize Exposure

 Control measures at the facility are designed to minimize the potential for spills, releases, exposure of materials, or any other events that could adversely affect the quality of water and sediment that may be transported out of the area by stormwater runoff.